adamjthompson/Gaming-Status/readme.md

 ### User Profiles (GAMER_PROFILES)
 This section maps a friendly display name to the underlying Home Assistant sensors tracking that person.
 It also holds user-specific rules.

 **Platform Keys:** Add the entity IDs for Steam, Xbox, PlayStation, or custom sensors.
-You can include as few or as many as a user owns.
-Note the following default sensor naming conventions:
+You can include as few or as many as a user owns. *Note the following default platform integration sensor naming conventions:*

 - **Steam:** sensor.steam_playername
 - **Xbox:** sensor.playername_status
 - **PlayStation:** sensor.playername_online_status

 **Ghosted_by:** A list of master sensor IDs.
 If the current user is playing the exact same game as someone in this list, the current user's sensor will remain offline.
-(Highly useful for shared consoles or PCs to prevent duplicate tracking).
+This is useful for shared consoles or PCs to prevent duplicate tracking.

 **Exclude_games:** A user-specific list of games or apps that should be completely ignored (case-insensitive).